 Diabetic Retinopathy

 Diabetes, especially involving all vessels in the body and is a disease that makes significant damage.
-In patients with diabetes mellitus, which is the nerve layer that allows the eye to see capillaries in the retina is affected by the resulting table.
+In this disease, the nerve layer that allows the eye to see the capillaries in the retina is affected.

 In the smallest capillaries, red blood cells and the changes in clotting cells and deprived of oxygen, as a result can not feed the retina.
 Deterioration occurs in the vicinity of blood vessels, is an increase in vascular permeability.